 Rodgers Forge is a close-knit community in Baltimore County, just north of the Baltimore City line.
 The Forge, as it is affectionately called, is part of the greater Towson area, and consists of nearly 1,800 households.

-Indeed, Rodgers Forge has increasingly become one of the most desirable neighborhoods in the Baltimore Region for those who want the best of both worlds that “urban-suburban” living has to offer.
+in Baltimore.
+Indeed, Rodgers Forge has increasingly become one of the most desirable neighborhoods in the Baltimore region for those who want the best of both worlds that “urban-suburban” living has to offer.